Exploring the deep atmospheres of HD 209458b and WASP-43b using a non-gray general circulation model: Methods

 Generally, \texttt{expeRT/MITgcm} operates on a precalculated grid of correlated-k opacities.
 The opacity in each correlated-k \citep[e.g.,][]{Goody1989c-k} wavelength bin is sorted in size and its distribution is sampled by a 16 point subgrid.
 Opacities are precalculated offline on a grid of 1000 logarithmically spaced temperature points between \SI{100}{K} and \SI{4000}{K} for every vertical layer.
 An overview of the used opacity sources can be found in Table \ref{tab:opac}.
 Opacities were obtained from the \texttt{ExoMolOP} database \citep{Chubb2021Opac} where available.

 Opacities are precalculated and combined using a wrapper around the low-resolution mode of \texttt{petitRADTRANS}.
 Molecular abundances, the value for the specific gas constant $R=\SI{3590}{\J\per\kg\per\K}$ and the specific heat capacity at constant pressure, $c_p=\SI{12766}{\J\per\kg\per\K}$, are inferred using the equilibrium chemistry package of \texttt{petitRADTRANS}.
 We used solar metallicity and solar C/O ratios, however, formation models for hot gas giants may hint towards sub-solar C/O ratios and super-solar metallicities \citep[e.g.,][]{Mordasini2016,Schneider2021I,Schneider2021II}.
 We note that our approach to the chemical composition of the gas is computationally fast, but implies a fixed chemical composition during runtime.
+Additionally, this treatment neglects a physically correct treatment of cold traps, where certain species would condense out and not be available at altitudes above, which could prohibit a stratosphere caused by TiO and VO.

 We used \texttt{expeRT/MITgcm} with three different wavelength grids (see Tables \ref{tab:opac_bins} and \ref{tab:opac_bins_overview}).
 The default resolution S0 uses $N_\mathrm{bins}=\num{6}$ wavelength bins from \SI{0.26}{\mu\m} to \SI{300}{\mu\m}.
 We used finer grids with \num{11} or \num{30} bins (S1 and S2 hereafter) to benchmark our model to the wavelength grids used in \texttt{SPARC/MITgcm} \citep{Kataria2013}.
 Those tests are shown in Appendix \ref{sec:tests}.